Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 6. GOA Beaches

 There’s no other place in India that can match Goa when it comes to beaches.
-The coastal state has over 30 mesmerizing beaches for rest seekers.
-These are Baga Beach, Palolem Beach, Vagator Beach, Calangute Beach, Colva Beach, Anjuna Beach, Chapora Beach, Arambol Beach, Candolim Beach, Sinquerim Beach, Morjim Beach, Cavelossim Beach, Butterfly Beach, Agonda Beach, Dona Paula, Cabo de Rama Beach, Mobor Beach, Mandrem Beach, Bogmalo Beach, Bambolim Beach, Majorda Beach, Varca Beach, Miramar Beach, Ashwem Beach, Patnem Beach, Benaulim Beach, Cola Beach (Khola Beach), Betalbatim Beach, Utorda Beach, Querim Beach, Betul Beach, Coco Beach, Galgibaga Beach, Talpona Beach, Polem Beach, Siridao Beach, Kakolem Beach and Rajbagh Beach.
+The coastal state has over 30 mesmerizing beaches for rest seekers and these beaches turn out to be the best Goa tourism site.
+These Goa tourism spots in the category of beaches include Baga Beach, Palolem Beach, Vagator Beach, Calangute Beach, Colva Beach, Anjuna Beach, Chapora Beach, Arambol Beach, Candolim Beach, Sinquerim Beach, Morjim Beach, Cavelossim Beach, Butterfly Beach, Agonda Beach, Dona Paula, Cabo de Rama Beach, Mobor Beach, Mandrem Beach, Bogmalo Beach, Bambolim Beach, Majorda Beach, Varca Beach, Miramar Beach, Ashwem Beach, Patnem Beach, Benaulim Beach, Cola Beach (Khola Beach), Betalbatim Beach, Utorda Beach, Querim Beach, Betul Beach, Coco Beach, Galgibaga Beach, Talpona Beach, Polem Beach, Siridao Beach, Kakolem Beach and Rajbagh Beach.

-The best time to visit Goa is from mid-November till mid-February.
+The best time to visit Goa is from mid-November to mid-February.
 However, the weather is decent throughout the year which contributes to the enormous amount of visitors it attracts.
-The time period between November and February is considered to be the best time to visit Goa because the weather is generally cool and pleasant than the rest of the year.
+The period between November and February is considered to be the best time to visit Goa because the weather is generally cooler and pleasant than the rest of the year.
 The pleasant weather allows the vacationers to relax on the beaches and enjoy the vibrant nightlife of the party capital of India.

-Similar to its neighbouring state of Maharashtra, Goa too gets good amount of rainfall during monsoon season (June-Sep).
+Similar to its neighbouring state of Maharashtra, Goa also gets a good amount of rainfall during the monsoon season (June-Sep).
 During this period, it is normally recommended to avoid going there for family vacations.
 However, if you are looking for adventure and thrill, then you can try visiting Goa during the monsoon season too.

 Things to do in Goa